 - Misunderstanding of following important parts.
 This may become expensive.
-This guide is about investments and follow-up cost in the range of millions of \mathfrak{C} . - Second-order ignorance: you probably don't know what you don't know.
+This guide is about investments and follow-up cost in the range of millions of €. - Second-order ignorance: you probably don't know what you don't know.
 This is not only risky in enterprise-critical areas.
-You may also put your carreer in risk.
+You can also risk your carreer.